-Sandwiched between Nottingham Castle and the austere concrete office blocks that line Maid Marian Way, the four-star St James Hotel cuts a surprisingly sophisticated dash on Nottingham’s hotel scene.
-Located at the heart of the so-called Castle Zone, it’s well-placed for getting acquainted with the city’s history, with Lord Byron’s former digs to the north and, to the south, Nottingham Castle and the UK’s self-proclaimed oldest pub, Ye Olde Trip to Jerusalem.
-The hotel’s bold decor pairs a red and purple palette with patterned wallpapers, which – while not for the faint-hearted – sits on the sophisticated side of eclectic.
+Sandwiched between Nottingham Castle and the austere, concrete office blocks that line Maid Marian Way, the four-star St James Hotel cuts a surprisingly sophisticated dash on Nottingham’s hotel scene.
+Located at the heart of the so-called Castle Zone, it’s well placed for getting acquainted with the city’s history, with Lord Byron’s former digs to the north and, to the south, Nottingham Castle and the self-proclaimed oldest pub in the UK, Ye Olde Trip to Jerusalem.
+The hotel’s bold decor pairs a red and purple palette with patterned wallpaper, which – while not for the faint-hearted – falls on the sophisticated side of eclectic.

 Rooms from £70

 Occupying the site of what was Nottingham’s oldest hotel, the Mercure is at the heart of the city’s hippest district.
 With independent cinemas, record and vintage stores in all directions, not to mention an al-fresco bar scene birthed by Hockley’s evening pedestrianisation, you might not find yourself hanging about at the hotel too much.
 But with original features, including a striking, oak staircase, alongside neon artwork, bold prints and retro-modern design accessories, it packs plenty of quirky charm.
 It also offers several worthy hangouts of its own, including a gin bar set in a sandstone cave.